adoubleb/tp/docs/UserGuide.md

   pageNav: 3
 ---

-# AB-3 User Guide
+# WhoAreYouAgain?
+User Guide

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+**WhoAreYouAgain?** is a **desktop application** for managing your family contacts, optimized for use via a **Command Line Interface (CLI)** while still offering the benefits of a **Graphical User Interface (GUI)**.
+If you can type fast, WhoAreYouAgain? helps you keep track of relatives and birthdays more efficiently than traditional address book apps—so you’ll never awkwardly forget a name at reunions again.

 <!-- * Table of Contents -->
 <page-nav-print />